bluegenes/2022-paper-protein-kmers/manuscript.md

 The majority of these methods rely upon exact matching of DNA k-mers: nucleotide subsequences of length k that can be counted and compared across datasets.
 However,as k-mer based methods rely on exact sequence matches, DNA k-mer comparisons can suffer from limited sensitivity when comparing highly polymorphic sequences or classifying organisms from groups not well represented in reference databases.
 Protein-based comparisons have long been the gold-standard approach for taxonomic and functional annotation at larger evolutionary distances.
-Here, we demonstrate the utility of amino acid k-mers (k~aa~mer) for sequence comparisons across larger evolutionary distances, including alignment-free estimation of Average Amino Acid Identity (cAAI) and taxonomic classification using sourmash gather.
+Here, we demonstrate the utility of amino acid k-mers (k~aa~mers) for sequence comparisons across larger evolutionary distances, including alignment-free estimation of Average Amino Acid Identity (cAAI) and taxonomic classification using sourmash gather.
-These new k~aa~mer methods can be used with and without sketching methods such as FracMinHash, and will facilitate comparison and classification of a larger fraction of sequenced metagenome data, particularly from understudied and diverse environments.
+K~aa~mer comparisons can be used with and without sketching methods such as FracMinHash, and will facilitate comparison and classification of a larger fraction of sequenced metagenome data, particularly from understudied and diverse environments.

 ## Background